ionwandodinomo/WRO-Future-Engineers-2025/README.md

         turning = False
         turn_count += 1
 ```
+Rather than using one line to count turns, two lines are much more accurate and less prone to overcounting, as it doesn't allow overcounting where the car oscillates.

-After 12 turns, we start incrementing a variable called actions_to_straight.
+After 12 turns, we start incrementing a variable called `actions_to_straight`.
 After each loop, we increase the variable by one until it reaches a threshold.
-We then stop the code, allowing the car to end in the middle of the starting section instead of right after detecting the final line.
+We then stop the code, allowing the car to end in the middle of the starting section rather than immediately after detecting the final line.
 ```python
 if max_turns <= turn_count:
   actions_to_straight += 1